-This fact sheet was made possible, in part, through the generous contributions of:
+This fact sheet was written by Corey Whelan, and made possible, in part, through the generous contributions of:

 Raquel Dina and Lori Broitman, Richard Hayes, Carlos Johnson, Vince Melamed, Brent Monseur, M.D., William Petok, Ph.D., Rose Pondel, Esq., Frances “Denise” Saenz, Lori Schroeder Esq., Lisa Stark Hughes, Kathryn Valdez, and Staci Whillock

 - Balabanik, D., et al. Negative impact of endocrine-disrupting compounds on human reproductive health.
 (2011). https://www.ncbi.nlm.nih.gov/pubmed/21426858

 - Bureau of Labor Statistics.
 (2017, December). https://data.bls.gov/timeseries/CES1021210001

 - Burt, E., Orris, P., Buchanan, S., et al. Scientific evidence of health effects from coal use in energy generation.
 (2013, April). https://noharm-uscanada.org/sites/default/files/documents-files/828/Health_Effects_Coal_Use_Energy_Generation.pdf

 - Coal waste in America.
 (2017). https://content.sierraclub.org/coal/disposal-ash-w...

 - Hansen, C., Thomas, L.J., Sacks, J.D., et al. The effect of ambient air pollution on sperm quality.
 (2010, February). https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2831918/